tranquilit/WAPT-Documentation/source/wapt-configuration/ini-file/wapt-get.ini.rst

   from the ``[global]`` section;

-* ``[wapt-template]``: external remote repository that will be used in the WAPT console for importing new or updated packages.
+* ``[wapt-template]``: external remote repository that will be used in the WAPT console for importing new or updated packages;

 * ``[wapt-host]``: repository for host packages.
-If this section does not exist, default locations will be used on the main repository.
+If this section does not exist, default locations will be used on the main repository;

-More information on that usage can be found here : :ref:`work_multiple_repos`.
+More information on that usage can be found here: :ref:`work_multiple_repos`.

 .. note::